08 June 2018

 Published online 27 February 2018

-Globally, the frequency and intensity of coral bleaching events have sharply increased over the last three decades, reports a team of marine scientists in Science.
+Globally, the frequency and intensity of coral bleaching events have sharply increased over the last 30 years, reports a team of marine scientists in Science.

-Beginning 1980s, which marks the start of formal scientific observation of bleaching incidents, corals suffered through bleaching on average every 27 years.
-In 2016, the time span between bleaching events shrunk to six years, eventually thwarting reefs' ability to fully recover.
+The early 1980s marked the start of formal scientific observation of bleaching incidents, where corals suffered through bleaching on average every 27 years.
+In 2016, the time span between bleaching events decreased to six years, eventually thwarting the ability of reefs to fully recover.

 Bleaching is a stress response in corals; if the seawater temperature exceeds the corals' tipping point, the symbiotic algae that feeds and gives the coral its colorful pigmentation is expelled from the coral skeleton.
-If warm temperatures persist, corals can die and turn bony-white.
-Bleaching can also be triggered on a smaller-scale by excessive sedimentation around river mouths, undue pollution and over-fishing.
+If warm temperatures persist, corals can die and turn bone-white.
+Bleaching can also be triggered on a smaller scale by excessive sedimentation around river mouths, pollution and over-fishing.

-By monitoring bleaching events on 100 globally distributed coral reef locations for over three decades, the new research has compiled a very comprehensive dataset of the timing, recurrence, and intensity of bleaching episodes.
+By monitoring bleaching events on 100 globally distributed coral reef locations, the new research has revealed a very comprehensive dataset of the timing, recurrence, and intensity of bleaching episodes.

 "All the indications point to a rapid increase in the rate at which bleaching is occurring," says Michael Berumen, study co-author and associate professor of marine science and engineering at the King Abdullah University of Science and Technology (KAUST).
 "Think of a patch of rainforest: it is composed of hundreds of different species of trees, bushes and grasses that can take anything from a few hundred years to just a couple years to regrow.
 With corals it is the same: some corals can bounce back in a few years, whereas other types of corals may take many decades to really reestablish themselves."